buggerman/re-arch/README.md

    - Script must be run from within a chroot environment
    - Typically from the Arch installation media after arch-chroot

-## 📹 Installation Video Guide
+## 📹 Base Arch Installation Video Guide

-**Watch the complete installation process when using your entire SSD/HDD:**
+**Watch the minimal Arch Linux base installation process:**

 https://github.com/buggerman/re-arch/assets/Installation_Instructions/Arch_install_guide.mp4

 ### What This Video Covers
-- **Complete SSD/HDD Setup:** How to properly partition and format your entire drive for Arch Linux
+- **Base Arch Installation:** Using archinstall for minimal Arch Linux setup
-- **Btrfs Configuration:** Setting up the required filesystem with proper subvolumes
+- **Btrfs Configuration:** Setting up the required filesystem during installation
-- **Base Installation:** Using archinstall with the correct configuration
+- **User Account Creation:** Creating the user account needed for Re-Arch
-- **Chroot Process:** Accessing the installed system for Re-Arch execution
+- **Post-Installation:** Accessing the installed system for Re-Arch execution
-- **Prerequisites:** Everything the script expects to be in place before running
+- **Prerequisites Verification:** Ensuring the system meets Re-Arch requirements

-> **⚠️ Important:** This video shows the complete installation process when using your entire SSD/HDD.
-Follow this guide carefully to ensure your system is properly configured for the Re-Arch script.
+> **⚠️ Important:** This video shows ONLY the base Arch Linux installation using archinstall.
+It assumes you are using your entire SSD/HDD and does NOT cover disk partitioning.
+You must handle partitioning separately before following this guide.

 ## Usage